poojaganapathy/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *SeaMonsterCrowdfunding*

-Submitted by: **Your Name Here**
+Submitted by: **Pooja Ganapathy**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**SeaMonsterCrowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [X] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [X] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [X] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [X] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [X] Updated the site's CSS to change the colors of the body, header, stats cards, and the color of the box shadows of the game cards on hover

 ## Video Walkthrough